edsu/tosdrbot/README.md

-Specifically the rules xml documents found in the [tosdr/tosback2](https://github.com/tosdr/tosback2/tree/master/rules) project are downloaded, parsed and written out as an RSS file that are available at:
+Specifically the rules xml documents found in the [tosdr/tosback2](https://github.com/tosdr/tosback2/tree/master/rules) project are downloaded, parsed and written out as an RSS file that is published at:

 https://edsu.github.io/tosdrbot/rss.xml